dalenewman/Transformalize/README.md

 </cfg>
 ```

-It defines an *input* as the Northwind database's `Order Details` table.
+This defines an *input* as the `Order Details` table inside the Northwind database.
-Save it as *NorthWind.xml* and then press CTRL-P to find and execute the `tfl:run` command.
+Save it as *NorthWind.xml* and press CTRL-P to find and execute the `tfl:run` command.

 ![Step01](./Files/Demo/step01-cp.gif "Step 1")

-Transformalize detected field names and read 5 rows.
-This is nice, but in order to modify or create new fields,
-we have to define input fields.
+Transformalize returned the first page of rows from the `Order Details` table.
+To transform and save this data, the `<fields/>` must be defined.

 > Introducing `<fields/>`.

-If we knew the field names and types, we could write them in.
-But, that is painful and error prone.
-Instead, press CTRL-P to find and execute the `tfl:schema` command:
+To see the schema, press CTRL-P to find and execute the `tfl:schema` command:

 <pre style="font-size:smaller;">
 > tfl -a NorthWind.xml <strong>-m schema</strong>